- Teaches students:

 I don't provide instruments or the accessories that go along with it, so please be prepared to have those things before our first lesson.
 I may also provide a list of sheet music to order after our first lesson if I feel we do not have the necessary materials.

 I only travel to homes in the city of San Francisco for lessons at least an hour in length.
 If you live outside of the city in the Bay Area, you are more then welcome to find a time to come to my studio for lessons.

-I'm also unable to teach beginners online (via Skype), as I believe it is vital to have an instructor in the room in order to make physical adjustments to maintain proper bow hold, posture, and left hand positioning.
-I'm more than happy to teach intermediate-advanced students online.
+I do not teach beginners online (via Skype), as I believe it is vital to have an instructor in the room in order to make physical adjustments to maintain proper bow hold, posture, and left hand positioning.
+I'm more than happy to teach intermediate-advanced students online!

 My Performance Bio: